Updated on November 29, 2022

 Many smaller items, such as stuffed animals, may be placed in the freezer for 24 hours.
 The cold will kill dust mites.

-This is an especially useful technique for items which would melt or be damaged in high-temperature water, allowing you to hand wash or run in a warm water load afterwards.
+This is an especially useful technique for items which would melt or be damaged in high-temperature water.
+Once out of the freezer, simply hand wash or run in a warm water load afterwards to thaw and remove the mite corpses.

 #5 – Get Covered